Alejo Cruz

-Alejo Cruz Techera (born 1 September 2000) is a Uruguayan professional footballer who plays as a winger for Danubio, on loan from Albion.
+Alejo Cruz Techera (born 1 September 2000) is a Uruguayan professional footballer who plays as a left winger for Uruguayan Primera División club Peñarol.

 Career

 Cruz is a youth academy graduate of Peñarol.
 In April 2021, he joined Racing Montevideo on a season long loan deal.
 He made his professional debut on 2 June 2021 in a 1–0 league win against Uruguay Montevideo.

 In July 2022, Cruz terminated his contract with Peñarol and joined Albion.
-On 28 December 2022, he joined Danubio on loan for 2023 season.
+On 28 December 2022, he joined Danubio on loan for the 2023 season.
+In January 2024, he joined newly promoted Campeonato Brasileiro Série A side Atlético Goianiense on a contract until December 2025.
+On 25 February 2024, he scored his first goal for the club in a 5–1 win against Goianésia.

+On 30 July 2025, Cruz returned to Uruguayan football by re-joining his boyhood club Peñarol.